Developerayo/shodipoayomide.com/content/blog/unstack-2019 conference-recap/index.md

 # Team🔥

-This beautiful and impactful event was put together by the awesome unStack team of 7 persons, with different strength but came together in one vision so as to collaborate and create this 🔥🔥
+This beautiful and impactful event was put together by the awesome unStack team of 7 persons, with different strength but came together in one vision to collaborate and create this 🔥🔥